Nurses' Corner

 Return to Play

 The Return to Play (RTP) process following a concussion follows a step-wise progression.
 The student must be symptom free for a minimum of 24-48 hours and completed the entirety of the Return to Learn (RTL) protocol before beginning this progression.
 The student will complete each level and progress to the next only if they remain asymptomatic both at rest and with provocative exercise.
 There will be roughly 24 hours between each step of the RTP progression and this process will take no less than 8 days.
 Should the student become symptomatic during the progression, they will drop back to the previous asymptomatic level and try to progress after a 24-hour period of rest has passed.
 Each phase of the RTP will be administered and assessed by an ATC (certified athletic trainer) at Rosary.
-BOTH parents must, in writing, approve of their student to progress back to full contact activities.
+Parents/Guardians must, in writing, approve of their student to progress back to full contact activities.
 Final return to play clearance is at the sole discretion of the athletic training staff in accordance with state education codes.

 Stages for Return to Play